-Holiday Sharing, providing food to families and fun toys to kids, is a joyful program that draws together volunteers and clients from throughout the community.
+Holiday Sharing, providing food to families and and gift cards to purchase gifts for their children, is a joyful program that draws together volunteers and clients from throughout the community.

 Caring for the Elderly

-Senior Services is the fastest-growing CSA program, reflecting the growth of the elderly population in our community.
+CSA’s Senior Services Program offers in-home assessments, counseling, referrals, and educational seminars designed to allow local seniors to remain safe and independent.
 Case managers deliver in-home assessments, counseling, referrals, and educational seminars, designed to allow local seniors to remain safe and independent.

 Our Senior Nutrition Program at the Mountain View Senior Center serves subsidized hot lunches every weekday, countering the isolation and apathy that can afflict the elderly.